Bad Mode

-Bad Mode (BADモード, Baddo Mōdo) is the eighth Japanese-language studio album (eleventh overall) by Japanese-American singer Hikaru Utada.
-It is also her first bilingual album release, with songs in both Japanese and English.
-It was released on the Sony Music Japan sublabel Epic Records Japan digitally on January 19, 2022, the day of Utada's 39th birthday, and was released physically on CD and limited CD-DVD-BD format bundle on February 23.
-It marked her first album release in four years.
+Bad Mode (BADモード, Baddo Mōdo) is the eighth Japanese-language studio album (eleventh overall) by Japanese and American singer-songwriter Hikaru Utada.
+It is Utada's first bilingual album release, with songs recorded in both Japanese and English.
+The album was released on the Sony Music Japan sublabel Epic Records Japan digitally on January 19, 2022, and was released physically on February 23.
+It marked their first album release in four years since Hatsukoi (2018).

-Six previously released songs were confirmed for the album, including title track "Bad Mode", the Shiseido commercial theme song "Find Love", and the Kingdom Hearts III theme song "Face My Fears".
+Six previously released songs were confirmed for the album, including title track "Bad Mode", the Shiseido commercial theme song "Find Love", the Evangelion: 3.0+1.0 Thrice Upon a Time theme song "One Last Kiss" and the Kingdom Hearts III theme song "Face My Fears".
 The album includes collaborations with a variety of producers, including Skrillex and Poo Bear, A. G. Cook, and Sam Shepherd.
-Describing the record's themes, MTV wrote that Bad Mode is largely about growing up, self-love, self-partnering, and acceptance".
+Describing the record's themes, MTV wrote that Bad Mode is largely about "growing up, self-love, self-partnering, and acceptance".
 It utilizes various musical styles including pop, jazz, electronica and R&B.

 Bad Mode received critical acclaim from music critics, with The Japan Times calling it a career highlight.
-It was named one of the best albums of the year by various music publications including Pitchfork and Slant Magazine; "Somewhere Near Marseilles" was also ranked within the top 10 on both publication's lists of Best Songs of 2022.
+It was named one of the best albums of the year by various music publications including Pitchfork and Slant Magazine, while "Somewhere Near Marseilles" was ranked within the top 10 on both publication's lists of Best Songs of 2022.
 Commercially, the album received a gold certification from the Recording Industry Association of Japan (RIAJ) within a month of its release with over 100,000 copies sold.

 Background and packaging

-The CD + DVD + Blu-ray release comes with the regular audio CD, five music videos ("Time", "One Last Kiss", "Pink Blood", "Kimi ni Muchū" and "Bad Mode") and the full recorded concert "Hikaru Utada Live Sessions from Air Studios".
+Two physical versions of Bad Mode were released: a standard audio CD, and a limited edition CD/DVD/Blu-ray bundle that includes the regular audio CD, five music videos ("Time", "One Last Kiss", "Pink Blood", "Kimi ni Muchū" and "Bad Mode"), and the full recorded concert Hikaru Utada Live Sessions from Air Studios.
 The concert was recorded at London's Air Studios, with bassist Jodi Milliner as the bandmaster.
 Sound engineer Steve Fitzmaurice worked in sound recording and mixing, and David Barnard in the video direction.
-Hikaru Utada's son, who is six years old at the moment of the album's release, participated in the album, having violin credits in "Bad Mode" and vocal credits in "Not in the Mood" under the name The Artist's Son.
+Hikaru Utada's son, who was six years old at the time of the album's release, participated in the album, having violin credits in "Bad Mode" and vocal credits in "Not in the Mood" under the name The Artist's Son.
 He also appears on the album cover.